 Once your business account has been approved, Mercury will send you a physical debit card.
 You can also create and use virtual debit cards immediately.
 This feature is favorable for startups because it is easy and convenient to use.

 Mercury is not ideal for startups that frequently deal with cash transactions.
-After all, they don’t have local branches and are unable to accept cash deposits.
+After all, they don’t have local branches and cannot accept cash deposits.

 Mercury vs Brex Fees